-Covid hanging about, along with seasonal flu and other lurgys can create anxiety around uncertainty.
+Seasonal flu and other lurgys can create anxiety around uncertainty.
 Accepting that things can change last minute means holding your plans lightly and being able to adapt.

 Acceptance means allowing how we feel about things too e.g. "Christmas feels difficult this year and I feel sad about it.
 It's OK to feel this way."